AbdullahAlShaad/notes/kubernetes/kubernetes.md

 **Finalizers :** Finalizers are namespaced keys that tell k8s to wait specific conditions are met before it fully deletes resources marked for deletion.
 It can be used as garbage collector

+**Annotations:** Annotations can be used in k8s objects like key-value pair.
+We can store different information about the object in annotations.
+It works like sort of comments .
+Build, release or image information like timestamps, release ID, registry address can be recorded in annotations.

 ## Pods